 If Changkat Avenue is a little out of your price range, or you’re looking for something a little more authentic, head to nearby Jalan Alor.
 Down this lively street you will find more local Asian restaurants with plastic chairs and tables spilling out onto the road.

-There is a great atmosphere here, making Jalan Alor Food Street one of the best places to spend an evening in Kuala Lumpur.
+Whilst it's not quite up there with the street food stalls and night markets in Thailand, there is a great atmosphere here and Jalan Alor Food Street is one of the best places to spend an evening in Kuala Lumpur.

 Jalan Alor Food Street is a great place to enjoy an evening in Kuala Lumpur